encukou/squid/README.md

 ![Preparing the LED](http://simonmonk.org/wp-content/uploads/2015/04/02_helping-hands-copy.jpg)

-A apir of helping hands will - well - help.
+A pair of helping hands will - well - help.

 ## Step 2.
 Solder on the resistors